opinionated-digital-center/python-library-project-generator/{{cookiecutter.project_slug}}/docs/installation.rst

 Stable release
 --------------

-To install {{ cookiecutter.project_name }}, run this command in your terminal:
+To install {{ cookiecutter.project_title }}, run this command in your terminal:

 .. code-block:: console

     $ pip install {{ cookiecutter.project_slug }}

-This is the preferred method to install {{ cookiecutter.project_name }}, as it will always install the most recent stable release.
+This is the preferred method to install {{ cookiecutter.project_title }}, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.